fandom-zh/RcGcDw/README.md

 ### Credits ###
 Translators:
 * MarkusRost for German translation
+* Minecraft Wiki English Discord server community, most notably Jack McKalling for input on how the script should work, especially formatting and what information should be there

 ### Other ###
 Script seem to use about 17MB of RAM and negligible amount of CPU when fetching changes.